INFORMSJoC/2024.0575/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [This is a Template](https://doi.org/10.1287/ijoc.2024.0575) by Yunsoo Ha, Sara Shashaani, and Matt Menickelly.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Two-stage estimation and variance modeling for latency-constrained variational quantum algorithms](https://doi.org/10.1287/ijoc.2024.0575) by Yunsoo Ha, Sara Shashaani, and Matt Menickelly.

 ## Cite